craftcms/docs/docs/commerce/5.x/system/discounts.md

 If this is enabled and no purchasables are selected, the discount will never match.

-::: tip
+::: warning
-Only variants belonging to _promotable_ products may have discounts and sales applied.
-This means the **Promotable** switch must be enabled on the variant’s product in the control panel, which is the default for any new product.
+Only variants marked as **Promotable** will match discount conditions (even when it is explicitly selected).
 :::

 ## Discount Conditions Rules